Bulimia is the most common eating disorder. Here, Dr Pooky Knightsmith offers advice on how to tell if your child is affected – and where to get help

 What is bulimia nervosa?

 Bulimia nervosa is the most prevalent of all named eating disorders.
-In a report published by eating disorders charity BEAT earlier this year, it’s estimated that of those with eating disorders, 40% are bulimic, 10% anorexic, with the rest falling into the EDNOS category (Eating Disorder Not Otherwise Specified).
+In a report published by eating disorders charity BEAT, it was estimated that of those with eating disorders, 40% were bulimic, 10% anorexic, with the rest falling into the EDNOS category (Eating Disorder Not Otherwise Specified).

 People with the condition restrict the food they eat, then binge, and then purge themselves of the food they have just consumed, often by making themselves sick or using laxatives.

 Anyone can be bulimic, male and female, but it’s most common in women between 16 and 40.
 It is often more difficult to notice, or diagnose, as people affected by it are often a normal weight, and are very secretive about their behaviour.